juliangruber/npm-diff/README.md

 $ npm-diff intersect 0.0.0 0.1.0 | colordiff | less -R
 ```

-If you don't have the ColorDiff, and want to use it:
+If you don't have [colordiff](http://www.colordiff.org), and want to use it:

 ```bash
 $ make colordiff